|photo via streeteasy.com|

 She complained in court that Waverly And Waverly was staging shows without a cabaret license.
 She could see people applauding through her vertical blinds, she told the court, proving there was a show going on.
 The staff and patrons of the nightclub were apparently accustomed to Cheryl's spying.
 She said the bartender would wave to her from the bar.

-No. 156 is perhaps the best preserved of Suydam's 1839 row, recalling a time when Waverly Place was home to well-to-do residents.
+Despite the removal of the brownstone entablature over the doorway and the addition of two double-hung windows in the attic floor, destroying two of the marvelous bull's-eye windows, No. 156 is perhaps the best preserved of Suydam's 1839 row, recalling a time when Waverly Place was home to well-to-do residents.

 photographs by the author